IPC J-STD-001G JOINT INDUSTRY STANDARD - Requirements For Soldered Electrical & Electronic Assemblies

 Module 5 introduces requirements for Inspection Methodology for soldered assemblies.
 Topics also provide an introduction to Process Control.
 It includes Instructor lecture, review of inspection-related topics, and an inspection skills lab.
 Each student inspects soldered assemblies with known defects and documents these inspection results.

-Module 6, Space Applications Electronic Hardware Addendum to J-STD-001, is a 1-day course that identifies requirements to be used in addition to, or in lieu of, those published in J-STD-001.
-Its goal is to ensure reliability of electronic assemblies when exposed to the vibration and thermal environments getting to and operating in space.
+Module 6, Space Applications Electronic Hardware Addendum to J-STD-001G, is a 1-day course that identifies requirements to be used in addition to, or in lieu of, those published in J-STD-001G.
+Its goal is to ensure reliability of electronic assemblies in military and space-related applications.